-All families interested in a pre-K program – including students with disabilities –for the 2015-2016 school year should participate in the pre-K application process described in the Pre-Kindergarten Directory.
+All families interested in a pre-k program for the 2013-2014 school year should participate in the pre-k application process described in the Pre-Kindergarten Directory.

 Families New to Special Education

-To find more information about pre-K special education, contact your local CSE/CPSE, or visit the Special Education page.
+To find more information about Special Education evaluations, contact your local CSE or CPSE, or visit the Special Education page.

-If your child has already been evaluated by a CSE/CPSE and currently has an Individualized Education Program (IEP), please review this section for more details about how placement for a pre-K program is determined.
-All families of students with IEPs are encouraged to participate in the pre-K admissions process.
+If your child has already been evaluated by a CPSE and currently has an Individualized Educational Program (IEP), please review this section for more details about how to apply for pre-k:

-- If your child has an IEP that recommends Special Class or Special Class in an Integrated Setting for a full or half-day, you can still participate in the central application process, in the event that your child’s IEP recommendation changes for the 2015-2016 school year.
-Please contact your local CSE/CPSE for more information regarding your child’s recommendation.
+- If your child has an IEP for a Special Class or a Special Class in an Integrated Setting for a full or half-day, please contact the CSE or CPSE.

 If your child has received Early Intervention services and has an Individualized Family Service Plan (IFSP), your child will need to be evaluated by your local CSE or CPSE to develop an IEP with recommended services or supports for pre-school special education.
 To find more information about Special Education evaluations, contact your local CSE or CPSE, or visit the Special Education page.